bbux-dev/datacraft/docs/FIELDSPECS.md

 also contain nested fields to allow multiple levels of nesting.
 Use the `nested` type to generate a field that contains subfields.
 The subfields are defined in the `fields` element of the nested spec.
-The `fields` element will be treated like a top level dataspec and has access to the `refs` and other elements of the root.
+The `fields` element will be treated like a top level datagen and has access to the `refs` and other elements of the root.

 The `nested` Field Spec structure is: